SingularisArt/notes/README.md

 \setcounter{chapter}{0}
 ```

+The first line just creates the title page (`\maketitle`).
 This just sets the pagestyle, which is set to `plain`.
 The `\renewcommand{\thepage}{Page: \roman{page}}` makes the page numbering roman numerals.
 If you haven't noticed, you when you read the introduction pages of a book, they use roman numerals for page numbers.

 Now, after that, I want to add a section for the `copyright`, `preface`, `summary`.
 I make those in different files, then I just add it in the `master.tex`, but with a little twist.
 I make it with 2 columns instead of one.
 Here's the code: